 FREQUENTLY ASKED QUESTIONS

 There are approximately 150 students enrolled in the Department of Education.
 Although there are variations year to year, the Department of Education alone typically enrolls 30-60 new students each year.

 The majority of our students are full-time students talking 8 to 12 units per quarter.
 The fees are the same no matter how many units you take.
 It is not unusual for students to work part-time in addition to taking classes.
 The graduate education experience varies from student to student.
 Time to degree similarly varies based on the student's research project and type of degree sought.
 The M.A. degree generally takes 2 to 3 years.
-The Ph.D. degree has the largest various as the goal is for students to make original contributions to research literature.
+The Ph.D. degree has the broadest range as the goal is for students to make original contributions to research literature.
 Ph.D. students typically finish in 5 to 6 years.